supportingami/sami-maths-club/maths-club-pack/content/facilitator/where-on-earth.md

 <img src="../../images/where-on-earth-3.png" width=400>

 But how about a circle with circumference a third, or a quater, or a fifth of a kilometer?
 These would also work as we would travel around the circle three, four or five times before ending back where we started.
-In fact, we can choose any circle around the south pole which has a circumference of an *integer fraction* of 1km (which just means $\frac{1}{n}$ where *n* is a whole number), and by starting the journey 1km north of any point on this circle we will end in the same position that we started.
+In fact, we can choose any circle around the south pole which has a circumference of an *integer fraction* of 1km (which just means $\frac{1}{n}$ where $\textit{n}$ is a whole number), and by starting the journey 1km north of any point on this circle we will end in the same position that we started.